MathHubInfo/Documentation/data/README.md

 The MathHub Data setup ensures
 - long-term availability of the data
-- user interfaces, APIs, and interoperability at the database level **and the mathematical lavel**
+- user interfaces, APIs, and interoperability at the database level **and the mathematical level**
 - [license](overview/IntellectualProperty.md) and [provenance](provenance) management.